Enome/jungles/functions/README.md

 # Jungles Functions

-Global functions used by different modules.
+Global functions used by multiple modules.